 Preparing to buy

-Found a house you like, and are ready to go to auction for it or make a conditional offer?
-Here's what you need to know.
+So, you’ve found a house you like and are ready to either attend the auction or make a conditional offer.
+Here’s what you need to know to prepare.

 Deposit